OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### OWASP MASVS

-- V8.3: "The app implements two or more functionally independent methods of root detection and responds to the presence of a rooted device either by alerting the user or terminating the app."
+- V8.1: "The app detects, and responds to, the presence of a rooted or jailbroken device either by alerting the user or terminating the app."

 ##### CWE

 N/A

 ### Testing Anti-Debugging